BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 The indexer is responsible for parsing, organizing, and storing incoming events.
 During this process, raw log data is transformed into searchable information that can later be queried by analysts.

 By indexing events efficiently, Splunk enables fast searches across large volumes of security data, making investigations significantly more practical.

+> Indexers are optimized for storing and searching large volumes of machine-generated data.
+By organizing events into indexes, Splunk can perform fast searches across millions of records, allowing analysts to quickly retrieve relevant information during investigations.

 ### Search Head